Skip to Main Content

 Every state has court rules which govern the operation of its courts and, for most states, the rules are published as part of their statutes/codes.
 Some court rules are created by the legislature as statutes and some by court order.
 However, the publication methods vary from state to state.
 For some states the rules are published in separate rules pamphlets or in the state case reports.
 For example, West publishes separate handbooks for many states' court rules, including Wisconsin.
 See also the Wisconsin tab of this research guide.

-1. Legal Information Institute (LII) through Cornell University Law School
+1. Legal Information Institute (LII) through Cornell University Law School (free)

 In addition, fee-based commercial databases such as BloombergLaw, Lexis and Westlaw also contain state court rules.
 Access is restricted to members of the Marquette University Law School community.

 Many research guides prepared by law librarians at law schools across the country are available on the Internet.
 Perform a search using Google, or another search engine, for a law library's research guide about a specific state's court rules.
-One example is the Maryland Research Guide created by the Thurgood Marshall Law Library at the the University of Maryland.
-It provides sources for Maryland Court Rules.
+One example is the Maryland Research Guide created by the Thurgood Marshall Law Library at the University of Maryland.
+It provides multiple sources for Maryland Court Rules.
 Many similar guides exist for other states.

 Treatises on state civil and criminal practice have been published for many states.
 Search a law library's catalog for titles in its collection.
 Marqcat can be searched for Marquette University Law Library's holdings.